Green Day to get back on road in March

 "Dear friends ...
 I just want to thank you all for the love and support you've shown for the past few months.
 Believe me, it hasn't gone unnoticed and I'm eternally grateful to have such an amazing set of friends and family.

-"I'm getting better everyday," he said.
+"I'm getting better every day," he said.
 "So now, without further ado, the show must go on.
-We can't wait to get on the road and live out loud sic!
+We can't wait to get on the road and live out loud!
 Our passion has only grown stronger."

 The tour will begin in Chicago on March 28, with dates in Pittsburgh, New York, Toronto and other cities up through April 12 in Quebec City.